 - Satellite and ultra-wide-bandwidth communications

 - Ground penetrating radar systems

 - Computational methods and measurements

 A variety of emerging areas are also being pursued, such as those related to:

 - Multi-physics engineering

-Established in 1942, the ESL is a distinctive university center where world-class faculty and research scientists lead projects that provide state-of-the-art exploration and superior training for graduate and undergraduate students.
-ElectroScience is a multidisciplinary research facility that collaborates with other laboratories across our campus, such as Nanotech West and Solid State Electronics and Photonics, working with microfabrication, solid state and other materials.
+Established in 1942, ESL is a distinctive university center where world-class faculty and research scientists lead projects that provide state-of-the-art exploration and superior training for graduate and undergraduate students.
+ESL is a multidisciplinary research facility that collaborates with other laboratories across our campus, such as Nanotech West and Solid State Electronics and Photonics, working with microfabrication, solid state, and other materials.

 In addition to our indoor anechoic chamber RF measurement facility, we have a complete complement of electromagnetic test facilities utilized by our team of researchers.
 We offer government and industry sponsors an environment for both fundamental and engineering system research to solve the most demanding real-world challenges.

 ESL maintains world-class experimental facilities that have been refined over the years through its industry supported Compact Range Consortium, now expanded into the Consortium on Electromagnetics and RF (CERF).
 Among our current faculty and senior researchers are 12 IEEE Fellows and we have had two past National Academy of Engineering members.

-More than 106 graduate and undergraduate students conduct world-class research at ESL, and through the years, 315 doctoral and 500 master’s students have graduated from the ElectroScience Laboratory and gone on to very successful careers in government, industry and academia.
+More than 106 graduate and undergraduate students conduct world-class research at ESL, and through the years, 315 doctoral and 500 master’s students have graduated from ESL and gone on to very successful careers in government, industry, and academia.